District / Authority Scholarships

 - If you attend an Independent school, you should apply through the Federation of Independent School Associations (FISA).
 FISA sends specific details for the application and selection of these scholarships to Groups 1, 2, and 4 independent schools in B.C.

 You must meet the basic eligibility requirements and:

 - Meet criteria determined by the local scholarship committee, which requires a student to demonstrate outstanding achievement in any of the following areas:

-Area of achievement Examples Indigenous Languages and Culture Demonstrated at school or in the community Fine Arts Visual Arts, Dance, Drama, Music Applied Design, Skills, and Technologies Business, Technology, Home Economics, Information Communication Technology Physical Activity Athletics, Dance, Gymnastics, not limited to Physical Education International Languages International Languages Curriculum or External Assessments, including AP and IB courses Community Service (Volunteer Activity) Includes awarness of local, global, and cultural issues Technical and Trades Training Carpentry, Automotive, Mechanics, Cook Training
+Area of achievement Examples Indigenous Languages and Culture Demonstrated at school or in the community Fine Arts Visual Arts, Dance, Drama, Music Applied Design, Skills, and Technologies Business, Technology, Home Economics, Information Communication Technology Physical Activity Athletics, Dance, Gymnastics, not limited to Physical Education International Languages International Languages Curriculum or External Assessments, including AP and IB courses Community Service (Volunteer Activity) Includes awarness of local, global, and cultural issues Technical and Trades Training Automotive, Robotics, Coding, Woodwork, Culinary Arts